FKiisa/rock-paper-scissors/README.md

 1. **Placing Bets**:
    - Select Rock, Paper, or Scissors to place your bets.
 You can bet on one or two positions.
    - Each bet is an increment of 500.
-The total bet will be deducted from your balance when you click "Start Game".
+The total bet will be deducted from your balance when you click "Play".

 2. **Starting the Game**:
-   - After placing your bets, click "Start Game" to see the result.
+   - After placing your bets, click "Play" to see the result.
    - The computer will randomly choose a position, and the outcome will be displayed.

 3. **Winning**: